-Following completion of the LAA Form D or 'Report on Exercise of delegated powers under the LAA' spreadsheet, the Contract of Sale is sent to the purchaser's legal advisers for review.
+Following delegate authorisation, the Contract of Sale is sent to the purchaser's legal advisers for review.
 The entity's legal adviser will then arrange for execution of the Contract of Sale (two copies) first by the Purchaser, and then by the entity.